Chabuksawar-Arun/ARM-TEMPLATE/README.md

 ## Project Overview

-**Sitara-Hotel** is a website that allows users to Book Hotel Room  (such as Deluxe and Suite ) and A hotel room booking website provides a convenient platform for customers to search, reserve, and pay for rooms online, offering real-time availability and secure transactions.
+**Farmbox-Direct** is a website that allows users to Book Hotel Room  (such as Deluxe and Suite ) and A hotel room booking website provides a convenient platform for customers to search, reserve, and pay for rooms online, offering real-time availability and secure transactions.
 The site aims to simplify the decision-making process by providing users with a Book Hotel Room to stay.

 This project demonstrates the deployment of **Sitara-Hotel** using Azure's ARM templates and load balancing across two Virtual Machines (VMs) in different availability zones for high availability and scalability.